18 Hidden Cat Litter Box Ideas That Will Blow Your Mind (and Fool Your Guests)

 I pulled out the bottom two drawers, cut a little hole on the side for the cat to get in, and tucked a litter box inside.
 Boom.
 Now it looks like a normal dresser, but my cat’s doing its business in there like a secret agent.
 And nobody walking into the room has a clue.

-By the way, if you're into DIY Hacks stuff, you’ll wanna check this one out: 7 Unique Cat Masks You’ll Want to Wear To Steal the Show
+By the way, if you're into DIY Hacks stuff, you’ll wanna check this one out: 5 DIY Cat Beds Ideas So Cozy You’ll Want One Too

 2. Bench with a Secret Compartment